Push to install smoke, carbon monoxide detectors

 Within moments, first responders rushed to the scene as flames shot from the top of the building.

-“By the time they got here four minutes later, the whole third floor was fully engulfed.”
-Said Learn.
+“By the time they got here four minutes later, the whole third floor was fully engulfed,” Learn said.

 Everyone inside at the time of the fire managed to escape safely thanks to the quick thinking of Learn and his mother.

-“We were moving cars out of this way, blowing our horns trying to get everybody out of the house because that’s what the number one priority was, get everybody and everything out of the house.”
+“We were moving cars out of this way, blowing our horns trying to get everybody out of the house because that’s what the number one priority was, get everybody and everything out of the house,” Learn said.

 Fire crews battled the smoky blaze for hours.
 Investigators say the cause of the fire is still unknown but were able to discover that the property did not have a working fire alarm system or any smoke detectors.

-“It’s disappointing and frustrating to some level, but we’re gonna do everything we can to make sure that we continue to get that message out there and our goal is to have a smoke detector and a carbon monoxide detector in every residence across the city.”
-Said Scranton Fire Department Chief John Judge.
+“It’s disappointing and frustrating to some level, but we’re gonna do everything we can to make sure that we continue to get that message out there and our goal is to have a smoke detector and a carbon monoxide detector in every residence across the city.,” Scranton Fire Department Chief John Judge said.

 Since 2020, the Scranton Fire Department has offered free detectors and installation to homeowners who want them.